gauravearn/miniprot-ruby-gem/README.md

 # miniprot_alignment_ruby_gem
 a ruby gem for the parsing and extraction of the miniprot alignments to extract locus specific, ids specific, and score and iters.
 How to run this

 > align the genome to the proteome using the miniprot and then run this.
+Sample files from the miniprot alignment are present.
 ```
  locus("/home/gaurav/Desktop/full_table.tsv", "ids")
 ```